 A central theme is integration, orchestration, and automation of security activities.
 As an evangelist for optimized security operations for the last decade, I couldn’t agree more.
 Investing in effective security operations can alter the rules of engagement to increase the odds for the white hats.
 This strategy enables successful teamwork between CISOs, Security Architects, SOC teams and the IT operational forces with whom they collaborate.
 It also improves your organization’s ability to execute by reducing the operational friction that holds all of these people back.

-Today, Intel Security announces new help for the Second Economy recommendation to integrate, orchestrate, and automate, a strategic initiative for developers called the Open Data Exchange Layer (OpenDXL).
+Today, McAfee announces new help for the Second Economy recommendation to integrate, orchestrate, and automate, a strategic initiative for developers called the Open Data Exchange Layer (OpenDXL).
 Through an open source strategy and the beta release of an updated software development kit (SDK) for DXL, “white hats” gain the ability to quickly attach to a shared real-time communication fabric and conveniently exchange security intelligence as well as orchestrate actions for the shortest possible execution of the threat defense lifecycle.

 OpenDXL directly acts against the three obstacles of information hoarding, technology sprawl, and change: